Russian Public Opinion Research Center

-VTsIOM is the oldest polling institution in post-Soviet Russia and one of Russia's leading sociological and market research companies.
+VCIOM is the oldest polling institution in post-Soviet Russia and one of Russia's leading sociological and market research companies.
 It was established in 1987 under the decree issued by VCSPS (All-Union Central Council of Trade Unions) and USSR State Committee of Labor as the All-Union Public Opinion Research Center (and in 1992 renamed the Russian Public Opinion Research Center).
 In 2003 VCIOM became an 'open joint-stock company with full state ownership'.
-VTsIOM conducts "full cycle" marketing, social and political research, from instrument design and data collection to analysis and presentation of findings to its clients.
+VCIOM conducts "full cycle" marketing, social and political research, from instrument design and data collection to analysis and presentation of findings to its clients.

-VTsIOM branch offices operate in all seven of Russia's federal districts.
+VCIOM branch offices operate in all seven of Russia's federal districts.
 Besides its own branches, Center has partnership agreements with a significant number of local regional research firms.
-VTsIOM has its own interviewers’ network, which consists of about 5,000 people.
+VCIOM has its own interviewers’ network, which consists of about 5,000 people.

 Science and teaching

-VTsIOM holds the status of scientific institution.
+VCIOM holds the status of scientific institution.
 Besides that, there is a scientific Expert Council functioning in the Center, which consists of Russian sociologists, political scientists, marketologists, philosophers, and historians.
-VTsIOM holds competitions of scientific works among young researchers.
+VCIOM holds competitions of scientific works among young researchers.

 Since 2003, it has published its own journal, called Monitoring of Public Opinion: Economic and Social Changes, which is issued six times a year.
 Since 2009 it has been available via open Internet access (both its Archive and recent issues).
 The Editorial Boarl includes leading Russian sociologists (Russian Academy of Science staff, Moscow State University, Russian State Social University, Higher School of Economics, Institute for Market Research GFK-Rus staff and others).
-There is VTsIOM Department Chair in the Higher School of Economics that has been operating since 2008, and VTsIOM Research Center in the Russian State Social University operating since 2008.
+There is VCIOM Department Chair in the Higher School of Economics that has been operating since 2008, and VCIOM Research Center in the Russian State Social University operating since 2008.

 The Center designs and publishes monographs and edited volumes of sociological research devoted to the state of the public opinion in Russia.
 The recent monographs are: From Eltsin to Putin: three epochs in the historical consciousness of Russians (2007), Political Russia: pre-elections guide – 2007, Political Dictionary of The Present (2006), Russia on the Crossroads of the 2d Term (2005).
 For more details see: "VCIOM Library: some of the recent books" Public opinion research dating prior to 1992 are stored in an archive.
 The results of the public opinion polls "Express" since 1992 have been stored in “Archivist Database”.

-VTsIOM is the member of international professional networks including InterSearch and the Eurasian Monitor.
+VCIOM is the member of international professional networks including InterSearch and the Eurasian Monitor.
 It is guided by the European Society for Opinion and Market Research ESOMAR standards and norms.
 There are more than 70 specialists employed in the company headquarters in Moscow (with expertise in sociology, marketing, political science, finance, psychology, and statistics), as well as dozens in its offices around the country.
 The head of the Center is Valery Fedorov.